Have you been diagnosed with a brain tumour? Order your free information pack.

 · Compare 2 groups of patients with similar characteristics to see if the new treatment is better

-· Are often ‘randomised, blind trials’, meaning that patients are not aware whether they are taking the new treatment or a placebo.
+· Are often ‘randomised, blind trials’, also meaning that patients are not aware whether they are taking the new treatment or a placebo.
 This ensures that the trial results are not biased and can be trusted.

 Read more about randomised trials.